Don't Rush (Young T & Bugsey song): TikTok challenge

 The "Don't Rush" challenge went viral on TikTok in April 2020, with over 79,000 videos created as of 16 April 2020.
 The challenge, also known as the #DontRushChallenge, involves people recording themselves in lounge attire, obscuring the screen (e.g., with a makeup brush), and then presenting themselves in a "going out" or "glammed up" attire.
 Since its creation, the challenge has evolved.
 Many people have begun creating their own takes on the challenge (e.g. using different music, highlighting their unique careers, or showcasing their culture) many celebrities, such as Marsai Martin, have joined in on the trend.

 Remixes

 On 29 May 2020, a remix featuring Latin-R&B and dancehall artist Rauw Alejandro was released.
 A second remix, featuring American rapper DaBaby, was released on 12 June 2020.
 On 3 July 2020, a third remix featuring American rapper Busta Rhymes was released.
-There is also a remix with Naika, who is most famous for Sauce.
+A fourth remix, featuring Congolese-French singer Dadju was released on August 21, 2020.
+There is also a remix featuring American-born French-Haitian singer Naïka.
+On October 23, 2020, a sixth remix featuring German rapper GRiNGO was released.